 Monster Ock.
-There's no way to defeat him: all you can do is run, and pray he won't catch you.
-Look up videos of him on youtube, and many of the comments will be similar to: "This scared me to death as a kid!"
+There's no way to defeat him: all you can do is run, and pray he won't catch you, all while he makes noises that sound like a monster being strangled.
+Look up videos of him on YouTube, and many of the comments will be similar to: "This scared me to death as a kid!"

 At one point, Carnage infected the Silver Surfer.
 The implications for the universe are horrifying.

 Marvel's Spider-Man: Noir is an Elseworlds-esque comic retelling Peter Parker's story in a film noir setting.
 It's also chock full of disturbing stuff, including a scene of Fancy Dan being covered and consumed by a swarm of palm-sized spiders, Peter's nightmare sequence after being bit by one of the same spiders, a mutant circus freak version of The Vulture with some interesting dietary quirks that we get to see him indulge in including tearing Ben Parker apart with his hands and teeth, the reveal that this world's version of Norman Osborn is called the Goblin because of his horribly deformed face, which he hides behind masks and makeup, Kraven the Hunter becoming a living host for the giant spiders, the list goes on.
 The sequel is even more nightmarish, with the subtitle "Eyes Without a Face", the Sandman being an inhumanly strong thug who pops heads like bubble wrap, and Dr. Otto Octavius conducting strange, forbidden experiments on "the lower races" to make them the perfect slaves.
 The ultimate fate of Robbie Robertson is that he's almost completely dead to the world and only responds to direct commands involving physical actions.
 He has a large indented scar on his forehead from the brain surgery performed on him.